rmaciasc/best_city/README.md

 **The locals**:

 * How friendly they are
-* What they're into
-* Making sure there's no racism, homophobia, classism, misogyny, or any other exclusionary stuff going on
-* Their political views
-* And even how often they drop bad words in everyday conversation
+* How often they drop bad words in everyday conversation

 **Jobs**: